kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 removal.
 With the allocated status feature gate enabled, Kubelet will continue to populate the field with the allocated requests from the checkpoint.

-The scheduler uses `max(spec...resources, status...resources)` for fit decisions, but since the actual resources are only relevant and reported for running containers, the Kubelet sets `status...resources` equal to the allocated resources for non-running containers.
+The scheduler uses `max(spec...resources, status.allocatedResources, status...resources)` for fit
+decisions, but since the actual resources are only relevant and reported for running containers, the Kubelet sets `status...resources` equal to the allocated resources for non-running containers.

 See [`Alternatives: Allocated Resources`](#allocated-resources-1) for alternative APIs considered.